alexjx/Deepseek-R1-with-Realtime-Thinking-Preview/README.md

 **Adapted code from CoppingEthan**

-Add time tracking for the thinking process of Deepseek R1.
+- Add time tracking for the thinking process of Deepseek R1.
+- Make the think block collaspable.

 **Adapted code from MCode-Team to add realtime preview of the thinking process for Deepseek R1 and Deepseek Chat.**